quantumlib/Cirq/docs/noise.md

 ![Mixture channel: $\rho \rightarrow \sum_k p_k U_k \rho U_k^\dagger {\rm ~where~} \sum_k p_k =1 {\rm ~and~ U_k U_k^\dagger= I}$](resources/MixtureChannelDef.gif)

-In this case it is possible to perform monte carlo simulations of these gates using a wave function based simulator (and not a density matrix based simulator).
-In this case instead of implementing the `SupportsChannel` protocol, one should implement the `SupportsMixture` protocol.
-To do this one should implement the `_mixture_(self) -> Sequence[Tuple[float, np.ndarray]]` protocol.
+In this case it is possible to perform
+Monte Carlo simulations of these gates using a wave function based simulator (and not a density matrix based simulator).
+In this case, instead of implementing the `SupportsChannel` protocol, one should implement the `SupportsMixture` protocol.
+To do this, one should implement the `_mixture_(self) -> Sequence[Tuple[float, np.ndarray]]` protocol.
 This returns a sequence of tuples.
 The first element of each tuple is the probability of the unitary and the second element is the unitary.
-Like channel above the basis for these matrices is implicit with respect to the object being called.
+Like channel above, the basis for these matrices is implicit with respect to the object being called.
 One should also make `_has_mixture_` return `True` to indicate to callers that the object supports the mixture protocol.
 If one wants to get the mixture channel directly, one can call `cirq.mixture_channel`.